nickglazzard1959/gplot2/ports/unix/README.md

 copies the DIMFILM font file, found in `gplot-library/dadimfo.src`, to it.
 After this:
 ```
-./ugplot
+./gplot
 ```
 will start GPLOT, which should function identically to the NOS version.
-A script file is needed to arrange that `DADIMFO` is available no matter where `gplot` is run from.
-For cross-platform compatibility, it isn't possible to put a Unix style path in the source code and conditional compilation for this was less straightforward than usual.
-The script manages symbolic links so that the NOS code that opens `DADIMFO` works on "Unix" too.
+(The `ugplot` script file needed to run GPLOT on "Unix" prior to GPLOT V0.89 is no longer needed.)

 Note that command line arguments are as described for NOS in the GPLOT documentation, except that arguments are separated by spaces